Lumi-01/Galaxy-assistant/README.md

 # Caution

 ```
-When updating the software, the camera will be muted.
+When you update the software, the camera mute setting will be disabled.

 Depending on the phone model, the battery status may not be displayed properly.